Design & Installation

-A traditional Pendant light comprises of a ceiling rose, cable and light fitting where the bulbs attached and shine downward.
+A traditional Pendant light comprises a ceiling rose, cable and light fitting where the bulbs are attached and shine downward.
 Pendants typically have a lampshade to soften the light.
-Lampshades are interchangeable or built-in depending on the light.
-There are many delightful Pendant lights on the UK market with hundreds of designs available.
+Lampshades are interchangeable or built-in, depending on the light.
+There are many delightful Pendant lights on the UK market, with hundreds of designs available.

 Flush & Semi-Flush

 Flush and Semi-Flush lights sit closer to the ceiling than pendants and chandeliers.
-There are many designs available which are suitable for homes with medium to low ceilings and taller occupants.
-Flush lights sit against the ceiling while semi-flush lights hang a few inches.
-Many bathroom lights are flush style lights.
+There are many designs available that are suitable for homes with medium to low ceilings and taller occupants.
+Flush lights sit against the ceiling, while semi-flush lights hang a few inches.
+Many bathroom lights are flush-style lights.
 Semi-Flush lights are relatively common in kitchens, living rooms and dining rooms.

-Recessed lights sit inside the ceiling, by the nature of their design several Recessed lights may be required to properly illuminate a room.
+Recessed lights sit inside the ceiling.
+By the nature of their design, several Recessed lights may be required to illuminate a room properly.
 The Recessed spotlight is extremely popular; some are adjustable and multi-directional.

 Multiple spotlights are fitted onto a track on the ceiling.
 The lights can be moved and pointed in different directions, making it possible to light up a large area from one light fitting on the ceiling.

 All homes will have the wiring for ceiling lights already in place.
-Wall lights require wiring which runs inside the wall either chased out or behind plasterboard.
-If your home hasn’t currently got wall lights, it’s best to install them prior to decorating.
+Wall lights require wiring, which runs inside the wall, either chased out or behind the plasterboard.
+If your home doesn’t have wall lights, it’s best to install them before decorating.